yjn-uu/ART_TRACK/README.md

 - **Complex motion patterns** such as abrupt acceleration, sharp turns, and nonlinear movement
 - **Long-term identity preservation** in closed-space observation chambers

-**Note:** Due to data access restrictions and the nature of the space science experimental videos, **SpaceAnimal-MOT is not publicly available at this time**.
-This repository releases the tracking code and benchmark results only.
+**Note:** Due to data access restrictions and the nature of the space science experimental videos, **SpaceAnimal-MOT cannot be directly released as a public open-source dataset**.
+Researchers who are interested in the dataset may contact us for access.

 <center>
 <img src="assets/data.jpg" width="700"/>